Primo3101/Hongkong_Bazar/README.md

 - **User Authentication**
   - Register, login, and logout functionality.
   - Secure password handling using Django's authentication system.
+  - **Role-based access:** Only superusers can access the admin panel to manage products, categories, and tags.

 - **Product Catalog**
   - Browse products with images, price, and description.